 ALL VOLUNTEERS MUST COMPLETE A WAIVER AND THE COVID-19 ATTESTATION.

 Please watch our calendar for information about upcoming public tours.
 Occasionally we do not offer on-going tours (typically in the summer) and tours must be scheduled by appointment only.
 Tours can last anywhere from 20-60 minutes.
 During the tour you will learn more about the past, present, and future of the farm, as well as more information about our facilities and farming practices.

 The farm partners with BeWell@Stanford and the Health Improvement Program to offer wellness classes in the fields.
 The Weeding for Wellness class brings Stanford staff to the farm for gentle stretching, fresh herbal tea from the farm and the hands-on meditative practice of creating order and balance in the garden.
 BeWell will offer two Weeding for Wellness classes at the farm in the fall as well as Starting a Winter Vegetable Garden and a special class on harvesting fall flowers.

-Student Farmers is a student club that helps to steward the farm, lead tours, take on leadership roles with farm programs, and organize events and field trips.
+Student Roots is an official student club that helps to steward the farm, lead tours, take on leadership roles with farm programs, and organize events.
 Students of all levels and interests are invited to participate!
 You must have an official Stanford affiliation to join this email list.